Reachability Oracles for Directed Transmission Graphs: Reachability Oracles for 2-dimensional Transmission Graphs

-The subgraph $H$ has vertex set $P$, and we pick the edges as follows (see also Figure~\ref{fig:planarization}): for each non-empty cell $\sigma \in \Q_{0}$, we set $P_\sigma = P \cap \sigma$, and we compute the Euclidean minimum spanning tree (EMST) $T_\sigma$ of $P_\sigma$.
+The subgraph $H$ has vertex set $P$, and we pick its edges as follows (see also Figure~\ref{fig:planarization}): for each non-empty cell $\sigma \in \Q_{0}$, we set $P_\sigma = P \cap \sigma$, and we compute the Euclidean minimum spanning tree (EMST) $T_\sigma$ of $P_\sigma$.
 For each edge $pq$ of $T_\sigma$, we add the directed edges $pq$ and $qp$ to $H$.
 Then, for every cell $\tau \in N(\sigma)$, we check if there are any edges from $\sigma$ to $\tau$ in $G$.
 If so, we add an arbitrary such edge to $H$.
-The following lemma states properties of $H$.
+We denote by $F$ the set of edges $pq$ such that $p$ and $q$ are in different cells.
+The following lemma summarizes the properties of $H$.